 Daria had one of the best (and most lackadaisical) theme songs of any pre-emo MTV cartoon, and the musical episode in season 3 took it to new heights with an episode chock full of singing.
 Daria herself, as you can imagine, isn’t really moved to sing per se, but more sing-speak.
 Look for the fun nod to The Brady Bunch at the top of the show. —Dan Heching

 The Fosters, "The Show"

-With a half-season build-up of Brandon writing his own rock musical and the main characters preparing to take on the leads in his take on Romeo & Juliet it only made sense that the Freeform show bring the goods.
+With a half-season buildup of Brandon writing his own rock musical and the main characters preparing to take on the leads in his take on Romeo & Juliet, it made sense that the Freeform show would bring the goods.
 And they really, really did.
 The cast has an impressive collective set of pipes, the songs were catchy, and the story played well against the arcs of the characters.
-Of course, it doesn’t hurt that the show’s co-creator, Bradley Bredeweg, has also produced a Romeo and Juliet rock musical of his own. —Breanne L. Heldman
+Of course, it doesn't hurt that the show's co-creator, Bradley Bredeweg, has also produced a Romeo and Juliet rock musical of his own. —Breanne L. Heldman

 Fringe, "Brown Betty"